Patrick Pendergast - Director of Travel Department

 This part of Andros Island is far off the beaten path and anglers interested in a remote bonefish adventure should take a serious look at Andros South Lodge.

-Andros South (Google Earth at:24.00.22.08N and 77.31.38.80W) is located just north of Little Creek, where their boats are moored for quick and easy access to both Little and Deep Creek, the fabled Westside with its large ocean bones and all of the south-end cays, creeks and flats.
-Their location couldn't be better.
+Andros South (Google Earth at: 24°00’33.10″N and 77°31’53.88″W) is located just north of Little Creek, where their boats are moored for quick and easy access to both Little and Deep Creek, the fabled Westside with its large ocean bones and all of the south-end cays, creeks and flats.
+Their location couldn’t be better.
 The southern tip of Andros Island, beyond Mars Bay, is a vast, uninhabited, trackless saltwater frontier, with little fishing pressure and few humans.
-These waters are home to giant schools of hungry, unsophisticated bones as well as trophy, double-digit singles - the trademark of Andros Island.
+These waters are home to giant schools of hungry, unsophisticated bones as well as trophy, double-digit singles – the trademark of Andros Island.

-flats that had rarely if ever been fished before, targeting small and medium size schools of bonefish that averaged 2 1/2 - 4 pounds.
-It was truly an unbelievable day as school after school was encountered - all day long.
+On a recent trip to Andros South, we waded flats that had rarely if ever been fished before, targeting small and medium size schools of bonefish that averaged 2 1/2 – 4 pounds.
+It was truly an unbelievable day as school after school was encountered – all day long.
 While there are lots of fish on the flats most of the time, they are not totally stupid.
 You still have to stalk, cast, present the fly and fight fish correctly to successfully land these strong bones.
 But, when you blow a cast and spook a fish (or the whole school) it is not the end of the world.
 There will be other shots at other fish.
 The guides grew up in this area and know their playground well.
 There is not a tide you cannot fish.
 One flat or another will be perfect at just about any time of the day.

 Andros South Lodge is open from October through May, preferring to close during the summer months.

 Their whole season is prime time on the flats with exception of the few cold fronts that can creep in during winter.
 And even then, it would have to be a severe storm that would knock this lodge out of fishing.
-They keep their boats moored at Little Creek for quick access to sheltered waters and flats to the west where even in poor conditions, one
+They keep their boats moored at Little Creek for quick access to sheltered waters

-can find plenty of fish to cast to.
+and flats to the west where even in poor conditions, one can find plenty of fish to cast to.
 This lodge is filled most of its open days from repeat guests.
 They enjoy the relaxed, casual atmosphere of the lodge and the great fishing in the creeks, on the west side (home of monster bones and some big tarpon) and in the flats wilderness of the island's south end.
 There are flats there that don't see anglers for years at a time.

 Getting to the Bahamas from the States, especially from the East Coast, is relatively simple and painless.

 One convenient and direct option is a private charter flight from Fort Lauderdale directly to the Congo Town Airport, where anglers can clear immigrations and customs, transfer to the lodge and often be fishing on the morning of arrival.
-Charter flights also make it possible to arrive quickly and comfortably to the lodge in a single day from practically anywhere in the country.
-And charter costs for 4, 6, or 8 anglers actually are quite competitive when compared to commercial flights.
+Charter flights also make it possible to arrive

 Andros South is a 20-minute drive from the airport in Congo Town on South Andros.
 There are several options for flying into Congo Town.
 The most popular one for reaching our island is Lynx Air International.
 Lynx Air flies nonstop flights multiple times per week between Fort Lauderdale and Congo Town.
 Lynx Air's mid-day Saturday flight matches up well with our weekly changeover.
-Lynx Air flies from the Fort Lauderdale International airport, allowing for easy connections with
+Lynx Air flies from the Fort Lauderdale International airport, allowing for easy connections with flights within the United States, and outbound guests clear US Customs in Fort Lauderdale, which is typically a smooth process.
+Tickets on Lynx Air can be booked online at www.lynxair.com, or via telephone at 888-596-9247.

 As a third option, two flights each day arrive from nearby Nassau with Western Air.
 These flights depart Nassau at 7:00 am and 3:15 pm, and take 20 minutes.
 The flights return back to Nassau at 8:00 am and 4:00 pm respectively.
 Reservations can be made with Western Air at 242-377-2222.

-Important Note: Western Air accepts only cash for payment.
+Western Air accepts only cash for payment.
 When checking in with Western Air in Nassau, you will need $140 in cash, either US or Bahamian ($1 US = $1 Bahamian), to pay for your round-trip ticket.

 Once you arrive in Congo Town, a representative of our facility will meet you at the airport for the short drive to our lodge.